wwcodeportland/networking-nights/README.md

 ##Goals

-- provide an opportunity for female engineers and technical women to speak about technology
+- provide an opportunity for engineers and technical women to speak about technology
 - learn about new technologies
 - make new connections
-- create a community of women who code, women who once coded, and women learning to code in Portland
+- create a community of women who code and women learning to code in Portland

 ##Our Events

 - [Past and Future Events](https://github.com/wwcodeportland/networking-nights/blob/master/networking-nights.md)
 - [2015 Networking Night Schedule](https://github.com/wwcodeportland/networking-nights/blob/master/networking-nights-2015-schedule.pdf)
 - [2016 Networking Night Schedule] (https://github.com/wwcodeportland/networking-nights/blob/master/networking-nights-2016-schedule.pdf)

-##Format

-- Lightning Talks
-- Panel
-- Workshop

 ##Companies Who Have Hosted Us